erodrich/exercises-infra/README.md

 - Docker 20.10+
 - Docker Compose 2.0+
-- Access to Docker Hub (where the backend image is hosted)
+- Access to Docker Hub (where the images are hosted)

 ## Database Initialization